 12.1 Employees shall be entitled to receive additional time off from work, known as comp time, in the event they wish such time off in lieu of payment for overtime work performed.
-An employee may select comp time instead of reimbursement at time and one-half (1-1/2) of his/her regular rate of pay should he/she perform an overtime assignment, provided that he/she makes such selection at the time overtime hours are recorded on the time sheets.
+An employee may select comp time instead of reimbursement at time and one-half (1-1/2) of his/hertheir regular rate of pay should he/shethe employee perform an overtime assignment, provided that he/shethe employee makes such selection at the time overtime hours are recorded on the time sheets.
 Employees will be allowed to accrue up to sixty (60) hours of comp time.
 Comp time may be used at a time mutually agreeable to the employee and the department head or designated City representative.
 Comp time accrual may be accumulated beyond these limits during the year upon the written request of the employee and by written approval by the employee's supervisor.
-Employees have the option to cash out up to thirty (30) hours of compensatory time once per fiscal year.
+Employees have the option to cash out up to forty thirty (30) hours in total of compensatory time that could be available up to twice per fiscal year.

 12.2 Comp time shall be reimbursed on the same basis as overtime would have otherwise been paid.
-As such, an employee working two (2) hours of overtime, if he/she elects comp time in lieu of the reimbursed overtime, shall receive three (3) hours of time off from work, with no reduction in wages during such time off.
+As such, an employee working two (2) hours of overtime, if he/shethe employee elects comp time in lieu of the reimbursed overtime, shall receive three (3) hours of time off from work, with no reduction in wages during such time off.